tnebooks/10th-science/question_v2/science/1-mark-questions/androecium-is-the-of-flower-male-part.md

 ---
-choices: []
+choices:
+  - Female part
+  - Vegetative part
+  - Accessory part
 answers:
-  - TBD
+  - Male part
 ---

-Androecium is the of flower----?
-Male part
+Androecium is the of flower ----?